 Stockton University works with the NJ Pinelands Commission, the County of Atlantic and other groups to restore the campus lakes and streams by controlling stormwater and nutrient inputs through Best Management Practices and use of native, low-maintenance landscaping.

-The Biodiveristy Committee provides a forum for members to discuss environmental, social and biodiversity issues related to the the campus community.
+The Biodiveristy Committee provides a forum for members to discuss environmental, social and biodiversity issues related to the campus community.
 This committee meets once a month and consists of faculty & staff.

 John Fritsch, Co-chair

-Charles "Skip" West, Co-chair
+Charles "Skip" West, Member

 Susan Allen, Consultant